cardano-foundation/CIPs/CIP-????/README.md

 We think that this is an acceptable cost for a simpler implementation.

 [^see-appendix-2]: See Appendix 2 for more details.

+#### 3. Convert Redeemers and Datums to Sums-of-Products Rather Than Builtin Data

+This proposal changes how the script context is passed to scripts, thus removing one use of the Plutus builtin type `Data`.
+However, we still use the builtin `Data` type for passing redeemers and datums, which continue to be `Data` objects in the transaction.[^why-redeemers-datums-data]

+[^why-redeemers-datums-data]: See "Why not also make datums and redeemers terms instead of `Data`?" for why we want to keep redeemers and datums as `Data` in transactions themselves.

+An alternative would be to encode the `Data` objects for redeemers and datums using sums-of-products instead of the builtin `Data` type.
+That would require us to define and specify a stable `dataToTerm :: Data -> Term` function that converts a `Data` object into a term using sums-of-products.
+This would be simple for some cases (e.g. `Constr`), but less simple for other cases (notably `Map` and `List`).

+This has some costs:
+1. We have an additional conversion function that we need to specify.
+2. The details of the conversion function would be relevant to script authors, since they would need to know how their `Data` object had been encoded in order to operate on it.
+3. The ledger-script interface becomes generally more complex, since instead of passing `Data` objects directly, we now need to encode them.

+However, it would have a significant advantage in that we would potentially be able to remove the builtin `Data` type and its associated builtins entirely.
+Of course, they would still have to be supported in old ledger languages, so the reduction in implementation complexity would be limited.

+Strictly, this could be implemented as a later change, but if we're going to change the ledger-script interface anyway, it would be nice to do it in one go.

 ## Path to Active